Croatia and the euro: Cost of the change from kuna to euro

 The Croatian Ministry of Finance estimated the cost of the changeover from the kuna to the euro to be around 2 billion kuna (approximately €266 million).
-Government analysis indicates that most of the cost would be on the loss of the conversion business by the banking system, which is expected to lead to a rise in other banking fees.
-There is a possibility of a general price increase for consumers, with a simultaneous general currency conversion risk for most debtors.
+Government analysis indicated that most of the cost would be on the loss of the conversion business by the banking system, which was expected to lead to a rise in other banking fees.
+There was a possibility of a general price increase for consumers, with a simultaneous general currency conversion risk for most debtors.

+Effects of the introduction of the euro

+By the end of 2023, the Ministry of Finance estimated a saving of around 160 million EUR for the economy based on the increase in credit rating, a reduction in currency risk and removal of transaction fees.
+At the same time, the country adopted the euro during a spike in inflation, and may have caused a small increase in inflation.
+One study said that, while joining the euro had no "robustly significant" effect on overall inflation, it did substantially impact inflation in clothing, food, and hospitality: the paper attributed 46% of inflation from January and July 2023 for clothing; 33% for hospitality; and 16% for food to the euro conversion.
+The author suggested this was due to vendors rounding up when converting prices.